pertusa/ap/docs/recurrent.md

 Optionally, if you are interested in the mathematical details, you can read the [original paper](https://arxiv.org/abs/2305.13048).

-Recent times have also seen the development of other efficient architectures such as the already mentioned retentive networks or the [Mamba](https://arxiv.org/abs/2312.00752) model.
+Recent times have also seen the development of other efficient architectures such as the already mentioned retentive networks or the *state-space* [Mamba](https://arxiv.org/abs/2312.00752)-like models (SSMs).
+Hybrid architectures will probably be the most common in the near future, as they can combine the best of different words.
+For example, the Griffin architecture combines recurrent and state space models (RecurrentGemma is a well known example of this architecture), whereas Jamba, Granite or Nemotron's combine Mamba-like SSMs with transformers.

 The study of these architectures is out of the scope of this course and left as an exercise for the student.
 It is also interesting to note that there are some theoretical studies that try to determine to which degree both architectures can be considered equivalent; for example, it has been [shown](https://arxiv.org/abs/2401.06104) that transformers can be conceptualized as a special case of RNNs with unlimited hidden state size.

 ### Additional techniques for speeding up neural networks